 So, they went back to the drawing board.

 The Second Talk

-As an executive in the IT industry, McDonald is business-minded.
+As an executive in the IT industry, Bob is business-minded.
 He built a spreadsheet that included the criteria he, his sisters, and, most importantly, his mom were looking for in her next home.
 Items ranged from proximity to children and financial independence to socialization and cleanliness.

 “She gave us things we hadn’t thought of,” he says.
 “She really wanted the financial independence piece.
 Because we were moving for financials, she didn’t want that to happen again.
 She wanted to make sure it was a long-term placement.
 That was a big deal for her.”